victoriafil/computational-semantics/README.md

 - Share their screen with other team members.
 - The group version should be constructed in a way that it consists of contributions of everyone.
-- Make a copy of their notebook and name then final:
+- Make a copy of their notebook and name it final:
 ```
 cp -R userf final
 git add final